1999 Loomis truck robbery

-The 1999 Loomis truck robbery was a robbery of a Loomis, Fargo & Co. semi-trailer truck on March 24, 1999, as it transported money from Sacramento, California to San Francisco.
-At some point during the transit, one or more robbers boarded the truck, cut a hole in the roof, removed approximately 2.3 million dollars, and exited the truck with the money, completely evading detection by the truck's driver and guards.
+The 1999 Loomis truck robbery was a daring currency heist of a Loomis, Fargo & Co. semi-trailer truck on March 24, 1999, still unsolved.
+At some point during its route transporting money from Sacramento, California to San Francisco, one or more robbers boarded the truck, cut a hole in the roof, removed approximately 2.3 million dollars, and disappeared with the money, completely evading detection by the truck's driver and guards.
 The robbery was not discovered until after the truck arrived at its destination.
-No suspects were ever identified by authorities and the robbery is now a cold case.
+No suspects were ever identified by authorities and the theft is now a cold case.
 Even the exact tools and methods used by robber or robbers were never conclusively determined.

 Robbery

-On a rainy night at approximately 7:30 PM on March 24, 1999, a semi-trailer truck departed the Loomis Depot in Sacramento for a money transport run to the depot in San Francisco, using Interstate 80.
+On a rainy night at approximately 7:30 p.m. on March 24, 1999, a semi-trailer truck departed the Loomis Depot in Sacramento for a money transport run to the depot in San Francisco, using Interstate 80.
 While the cab portion of the truck was armored, the trailer carrying the money was not.
 The trailer was made of simple aluminum, with the only security measures being a locked door equipped with an alarm.
 For years, Loomis had used unarmored trailers to transport their coin shipments, figuring coins alone were such a meager amount of money that they did not require heavy security.
 But starting in the 1990s, Loomis began including paper money in their shipments as a cost-saving measure.
 Onboard was 58-year old driver Howard Brown, along with guards Frank Bettencourt and Ken Montgomery.